blaix/tdubs/README.rst

 Callables
 .........

-You must explictly make your stub callable.
-This is to avoid false positives in tests for logic that may depend on the truthyness of a return value.
+You must explicitly make your stub callable.
+This is to avoid false positives in tests for logic that may depend on the truthiness of a return value.

 .. code::